 The process for filing expungement can be lengthy and challenging but clearing your record can help in all aspects of your life.
 Expungement is overwhelming, but the end results are worth the stress and exhaustion.
 Fortunately, a criminal defense lawyer will guide you through the process and make sure it goes smoothly and efficiently.

-If you have a criminal record and want to begin the process of expungement, one of our Haddonfield criminal defense lawyers at the Law Offices of Agre & St. John will help you with every step of the way.
+If you have a criminal record and want to begin the process of expungement, one of our Haddonfield criminal defense lawyers at Agre & St. John will help you with every step of the way.
 We understand the challenges involved in expungement, and our dedicated legal team can provide you with the resources and knowledge needed to make this process as easy as possible.
 Call us today at 856-428-7797 or contact us online for an initial consultation.
 Located in Haddonfield, New Jersey, we proudly serve clients throughout South Jersey, including Burlington County, Camden County, Gloucester County, and Salem County.